 Sinking readership numbers, vanishing advertising revenues and a lack of online business models are threatening the pluralistic media of the Grand Duchy of Luxembourg.
 The state offers assistance for print media - but only a few are benefitting.

-Although the free newspapers were unable to survive, the trend put a huge dent in the readership numbers of the majority of fee-based dailies have seen a decline in their reader figures.
+Since the introduction of free newspapers most fee-based dailies have seen a decline in their reader figures.
 This was true for the Tageblatt, published by Editpress, as well as the liberal Lëtzebuerger Journal and the communist newspaper vum Lëtzebuerger Vollek.
 La Voix du Luxembourg, the French-language pendant to Luxemburger Wort, had to close in 2011.
 Thanks to their e-paper services both Luxemburger Wort and the French-language website of Editpress, Le Quotidien, have seen a slight increase in their reader numbers.

 Among the magazines, both the cultural magazine Télécran and Revue have seen their readership figures drop.
 Others, such as the political weeklies Le Jeudi, D'Lëtzebuerger Land, Woxx and the monthly business magazine Paperjam have benefitted from the losses experienced by the daily newspapers.

 The Portuguese-language (Contacto, Correio) and English-language (Delano) magazines are noteworthy elements of Luxembourg's media landscape.
-Foreigners account for more than 40 percent of Luxembourg's population are multilingualism is a strong feature of Luxembourg society.
+Foreigners account for more than 40 percent of Luxembourg's population and multilingualism is a strong feature of Luxembourg society.
 There are three official languages: German, French and Luxembourgish.
 Most newspapers, however, appear only in German or French; Luxembourgish is seldom used as a written language but is widely used for radio.

 Luxembourg is home to Europe's largest private television and radio company, the RTL Group.
 In Luxembourg itself, RTL operates the main television channel RTL Télé Lëtzebuerg and enjoyed a monopoly position until 1991.
 The only French-language radio station, l'Essentiel, went on air in 2016 as an offshoot of the free newspaper of the same name.